charliestamp2002/BitDistiller/readme.md

 the name of your experiment.

 ### Clipping
-Clips/quantises the teacher model (eg. TinyLlama_v1.1 below) to get initial weights for quantised student model. **Shouldn't need to be rerun unless a new teacher/quantisation method is used**.
+Clips/quantises the teacher model (eg. TinyLlama_v1.1 below) to get initial weights for quantised student model. **Shouldn't need to be rerun unless using a new teacher/quantisation method**.
 Initial weights stored in `--dump_clip` argument.
 ```
 cd quantization